openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

   2. Set Z-Wave Controller into inclusion mode.
   3. Press and hold the button for 5 s until white led light is on, then release the button before led turns off.

 Blue led will blink with 1 s interval until inclusion successful.

+This device supports 2 role type: AOS(Always On Slave) and LPM(Low Power Mode).
+Which role type is valid decided by which power (Battery or DC Power) is supplied when included.

+The role type is AOS only if DC power supply first.
+Listening=true

+The role type is LPM only if battery supply first.
+Listening = false

+When device is included with AOS, it also can make a repeater role.

 ### Exclusion Information